rekmus/nodepp/README.md

 [npp_app.cpp](https://github.com/rekmus/nodepp/blob/master/src/npp_app.cpp) has to contain these definitions (even if empty).

+As Node++ is single-threaded, the application code does not need to be thread-safe.
+Horizontal scaling is done through [adding processes](https://github.com/rekmus/nodepp/wiki/Node++-ASYNC), not threads.

 The whole user session and sessid cookie management is handled by the engine.

 By default sessions are not started.
 To change this [add one line to npp_app.h](https://github.com/rekmus/nodepp/wiki/Sessions-in-Node++).